 New to TEFL?
 How to Become an Independent English Teacher

-downloadWhat financial issues do freelance online English teachers have to consider?
+downloadWhat financial issues do independent online English teachers have to consider?

-While going freelance could be synonymous with greater income potential, it is important not to overlook the following factors that may affect your income:
+While going independent can be synonymous with greater income potential, you should not overlook the following factors that may affect your income:

 Overhead costs

-The money you’ve spent on your technical equipment, internet connection, marketing expenses (like web hosting and media ads), and even that cool teaching background of yours all count as business expenses and could be a cost burden that you will want to recover later on.
+The money you’ve spent on your technical equipment, internet connection, marketing expenses (like web hosting and media ads), and even that cool teaching background of yours all count as business expenses and can become a cost burden that you will want to recover later on.

 Hourly rate to charge